 In response, the EU data protection group, the Article 29 Working Party, instigated an investigation, as did several national data protection authorities, including France’s independent regulatory data privacy body, the Commission nationale de l’informatique et des libertes (CNIL).
 Their independent conclusions were much the same — the company must stop excessive data collection.

 Among the breaches CNIL accused Microsoft of were the failure to obtain notice for data transfers, breaking cookie law requirements, having inadequate security protections for personal data, failure to file an authorization request for processing personal data for fraud prevention purposes, and breach of cross-border data transfer restrictions.

 France orders Microsoft to stop collecting excessive user data and tracking browsing of Windows 10 users.
 Yay democracy.-_-

 — ProjLegalRenaissance (@projectlegalR) July 24, 2016

 In February, the Article 29 Working Party issued a statement saying it still had “significant concerns” about how Microsoft collects and processes users’ personal data, and whether it obtains fully informed consent from users to do so.

 “There is an apparent lack of control for users to prevent collection or further processing of such data.
 The Working Party specifically requests further explanatory information from Microsoft, as to how the opt-outs, default settings and other available control mechanisms presented during the installation of Windows 10 operating system provide a valid legal basis for the processing of personal data under the Data Protection Directive 95/46/EC.
 This is especially of concern where Microsoft would rely on consent as a legal basis for the processing of personal data,” the statement said.

-Posted by GPD on March 28, 2017, With 2158 Reads Filed under Investigations.
+Posted by GPD on March 28, 2017, With 2178 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.